 What does it mean?

-Ableton has several versions including Lite, Intro, Suite etc. Now Lite is usually free if you buy MIDI instruments (in case of e.g. Novation and Arturia products).
-Clearly you need to check them in-depth before buying.
+Ableton has several versions including Lite, Intro, Suite, etc. Now Lite is usually free if you buy MIDI instruments (in the case of e.g. Novation and Arturia products).
+Clearly, you need to check them in-depth before buying.
 But it is much easier to work on beats if you have a MIDI controller.

 MIDI controllers

-I yet to have time offering you an article on my MIDI controllers I use but I am a fan of Novation gadgets.
-They are pretty cheap, I get Ableton Live Lite along with them and also they are optimised for music production with Ableton.
+I have yet to have time to offer you an article on the MIDI controllers I use but I am a fan of Novation gadgets.
+They are pretty cheap, I get Ableton Live Lite along with them and also they are optimized for music production with Ableton.
 That means that the buttons and pads are logically located how they are in the DAW as well.
-It took me a couple of months understanding their roles but worth the time.
+It took me a couple of months to understand their roles but worth the time.

 One is Launchpad Mini mark 2, which is a couple of years old now, but as you see, I can use it both for music production (that song was produced with the pad) as well as to create a visually appealing performance.

-You can read more about it and grab starting 80 USD now.
+You can read more about it and grab starting at 80 USD now.

 More info about Novation Launchkey 25 mini mark 3 with best prices here.